PubTrends

 Topics and identified using hierarchical clustering of papers embeddings, the user can explore topics hierarchy dendrogram in the dedicated plot.

 For each topic, the application shows familiar to users word cloud and articles plot.
-Word cloud is built from
+Word cloud is built from terms specific to the given topic with respect to others.
+The more important word is the more significant fraction of papers contains it.

-The topic below is dedicated to molecular makers of human aging including DNA methylation changes and telomeres
+The topic below is dedicated to molecular makers of human aging including DNA methylation changes and telomeres shortening related with human aging.

 Review